 DBS checks will still be requested for applicants with recent periods of overseas residence and those with little or no previous UK residence.
-These applicants may also be asked to provide further information, including a criminal records check from the relevant jurisdiction(s), a certificate of good conduct and/or references from any employment held.
+These applicants may also be asked to provide further information, including a criminal records check from the relevant jurisdiction(s).
+The applicant will not be permitted to commence work until the overseas information has been received and is considered satisfactory by the School.
 Work can only commence once the overseas information has been received and only if the School has considered that information and confirmed that the applicant is suitable to commence work at the School.